tmaximini/delay-time/readme.md

 var delayTime = require('delay-time');

 delayTime(120, function(err, result));
-//=> result will be an object with
+//=> result will be an object with two arrays
 {
 	delays: [
 		{ beat: '1/4', value: 500 },